PercivalDEV/FCND-Motion-Planning/writeup_template.md

 I added (longitude, latitude) to direct the desired goal location.
 [Line 166](https://github.com/PercivalDEV/FCND-Motion-Planning/blob/a56a5e064f386e47a2ba4711355afd8f3943f7c1/motion_planning.py#L166)

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-I updated the A* implementation to include diagnoal motions on the grid that have a cost of sqrt(2).
-With diagnoal motions included
+I added onto the A* implementation to include diagnoal motions on the grid that have a cost of sqrt(2).
+[Line 58](https://github.com/PercivalDEV/FCND-Motion-Planning/blob/d08f2ffeada62f83afc195a3b63d699de74e28c7/planning_utils.py#L58) and [Line 91](https://github.com/PercivalDEV/FCND-Motion-Planning/blob/d08f2ffeada62f83afc195a3b63d699de74e28c7/planning_utils.py#L91)

 #### 6. Cull waypoints
-For this step you can use a collinearity test or ray tracing method like Bresenham.
-The idea is simply to prune your path of unnecessary waypoints.
-Explain the code you used to accomplish this step.
+To prune the path of unnecessary waypoints, I implemented collinearity test and applied it to the path obtained from A* search.